espadrine/sc/doc/Readme.md

 - `template`: the file (relative to the `web` directory) to read as the template, or a readable stream (see
   [the standard library](http://nodejs.org/api/stream.html)).
 - `reader`: the template engine to use.
+It defaults to `server.templateReader`, which defaults to (Fleau)[https://github.com/espadrine/fleau].

 By default, the following will be executed: